leapfrogtechnology/coding-guidelines/docs/git/pull-request-guidelines.md

 * Be polite and respectful
 * Don’t just comment for the sake of it

-## Additional Role of TL
+## Additional Role of Team Leads and Code Owners

 **1. Performance and Scalability:** Consider the performance implications of the code changes.
 Assess whether the code might introduce bottlenecks or negatively impact system performance.
 Ensure that scalability concerns are addressed if applicable.

-**2. Feature breakdown:** Make sure the features and PR are broken into meaningful chunks during sprint planning.
+**2. Feature Breakdown:** Make sure the features and PR are broken into meaningful chunks during sprint planning.

 **3. Architecture and Design:** Check if the code changes align with the overall system architecture and design.
 Ensure that the proposed changes fit into the existing structure and don't introduce architectural conflicts.

-**4. Repository maintainer:** Ultimately, the team lead may need to make a decision on whether to approve, request changes, or reject the PR.
+**4. Ownership:** Ultimately, the code owner or a team lead may need to make a decision on whether to approve, request changes, or reject the PR.
 This decision should be based on the code's quality, alignment with project goals, and any necessary improvements.

-## Things to keep in mind
+## Things to Keep in Mind

 1. Granularization of tasks
     1. Small biteable size of code